How Long Does A Solar Panel Last?

 Solar panels should not be disposed of into the landfill.
 They can be recycled which further reduces the carbon footprint of the solar system throughout its lifetime.

 What happens to solar panels after 25 years?

 – They will continue producing at a slightly lower efficiency.

 What is the solar panel degradation curve?

 – This is a steep curve at first that levels off after the first 3-5 years.
 This graph represents the decrease in efficiency at the beginning of the system’s life which levels off and only decreases at a miniscule percentage for the rest of the system’s life.

 – Yes, The solar panels used for the space station have been in use since 1984.
 That is 37 years and counting!
 To add to that, solar panels in space actually degrade faster than the ones on earth (although this depends on the type of solar panel being used).
 This is due to the fact that space is a more caustic environment for the panels due to high radiation levels and no protection from earth’s atmosphere.
 Solar panels in space are also typically made of different materials than those on earth, but we’ll save that for another blog!

 Is Solar Right For You?

-Reach out to the experts at Rhino Solar and find out how much you can save by going solar!
+Reach out to your local Asheville experts at Rhino Renewables and find out how much you can save by going solar!